dandeviant/obsidian-vaults/how to hack the FBI/Web Applications Hacking/Gobuster Directory Scanning.md

 ```

-You can just straight up download gobuster without updating anything ev ntho updating is a good practice when using Linux
+You can just straight up download gobuster without updating anything altho updating is a good practice when using Linux

 > ```bash
 > sudo apt-get install gobuster